idlab-discover/AIBoMGen-cli/aibomgen-platform/README.md

 ### Prerequisites (You need to install)
 - **Docker**: For containerized deployment.
 - **Docker Compose**: To orchestrate the containers.
 - **NVIDIA Container Toolkit**: To allow worker containers to use the host machine's GPU.
 Install it by following the [official NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
-For windows make sure you are running docker on WSL2.
+For Windows make sure you are running Docker on WSL2.
+If you're on a laptop without a GPU, set `GPU=false` in `.env` and you can skip this.
 - **Environment Variables**: Create a `.env` file in the aibomgen-platform directory to configure the system (see **Setup** for details).
 - **Platform Secrets**: Generate platform secrets using the `generate_in-toto_signed_layout.py` script provided in the repository.
 This script generates a private-public key pair and a layout for supply chain verification and signing, ensuring the integrity and trustability of the system's supply chain.